akageyama/efpp/README.md

 ### Implicit none check

-Check if implicit noe is called in each module.
+efpp.py checks if implicit none is called in each module.

 ### Operators